-First, there has been a move away from the behaviourist conception of learning that highlights the dominant role of the teacher as the main source of knowledge and the passive role of the learner as a recipient.
-The shift towards current cognitive, humanistic, social, and constructivist learning models stress the importance of meaning formation that is based on a cyclical interplay between the learner's previous experiences and their current and future learning.
-Second, in the last few decades, responsive teachers to the unprecedented influx of adult learners in higher education have been able to capitalise on their adult learners' prior experience in order to enhance their current and future learning.
+First, there has been a move away from the behaviorist conception of learning, which emphasizes the teacher's role as the primary source of knowledge and positions the learner in a passive, recipient role.
+The shift towards current cognitive, humanistic, social, and constructivist learning models stresses the importance of meaning formation that is based on a cyclical interplay between the learner's previous experiences and their current and future learning.
+Second, in the last few decades, responsive teachers to the unprecedented influx of adult learners in higher education have been able to capitalize on their adult learners' prior experience to enhance their current and future learning.
 Third, in today's rapidly changing environment, educators are being held accountable for drawing upon their students' wealth of prior experience and background knowledge as a catalyst for new learning.
-Fourth, the challenge to assess the transfer of training to the job and thus, reconsider the critical linkages between learning and employability requires to design competency-based measures of learning and experiential techniques for assessing learner outcomes and evaluating their achievements.
-In fact, experiential approaches prove to be more effective in promoting communication skills, teamwork spirits and workplace literacy as the main job-related skills traced in the labour market (Kolb & Lewis, 1986).
+Fourth, the challenge to assess the transfer of training to the job and, thus, reconsider the critical linkages between learning and employability requires the design of competency-based measures of learning and experiential techniques for assessing learner outcomes and evaluating their achievements.
+However, experiential approaches prove to be more effective in promoting communication skills, teamwork spirit, and workplace literacy as the main job-related skills traced in the labor market (Kolb & Lewis, 1986).

-Experiential Learning Theory: Historical background
+Experiential Learning Theory: Historical Background

 In this section, we begin by tracing the origins of ELT which dates back to the experiential learning movement of the mid-nineteenth century.
-This movement represented an attempt in the United States to shift from formal, abstract and teacher-centred education to experience-based approaches to education that were more learner-centred.
+This movement represented an attempt in the United States to shift from formal, abstract, and teacher-centered education to experience-based approaches to education that were more learner-centered.
 During this period, laboratory sciences, applied studies, and clinical experiences were introduced on college campuses.
 Early in the twentieth century, Jhon Dewey published Experience and Education (1983) highlighting the importance of learning by doing and demonstrating its applicability.
 Dewey's publication coincided with cooperative education which referred to various kinds of off-campus experiences and which was introduced as a complement to classroom instruction.

 According to Dewey, experiential learning means a cycle of "trying" and "undergoing" that involves a series of steps, namely becoming aware of a problem, getting an idea, trying out a response, experiencing the consequences, and either confirming or modifying previous conceptions.
 This process has the potential to result in a person's cognitive reconstruction of experience and significant personal learning.
 Such ongoing meaning reconstruction over time culminates in learning to learn through practice.
-All this suggests that for Dewey, creating new knowledge and transforming oneself through learning to perform news roles is more fundamental than simply learning how to do something.
+All this suggests that, for Dewey, creating new knowledge and transforming oneself through learning to perform new roles is more fundamental than simply learning how to do something.

-In the realm of transformational learning theory, Freire (1970) stresses the role of education in promoting the critical consciousness of learners.
+In the realm of transformational learning theory, Freire (2000) stresses the role of education in promoting the critical consciousness of learners.
 In fact, for Freire, educating people provides more experiential interaction opportunities for learners and exposes them to the realities of their culture.
-Accordingly, Freire conceives of transformational learning as social change.
+Consequently, Freire conceives transformational learning as social change.

-Other writers interested in adult learning also stress the pivotal role of experience.
-Mezieow (1981, 1990) adopted Habermas' conception of knowledge and demonstrated its role in promoting critical reflection.
+Other writers interested in adult learning also stressed on the pivotal role of experience.
+Mezirow (1981, 1991) adopted Habermas' conception of knowledge and demonstrated its role in promoting critical reflection.
 The different horizons through which people perceive themselves and the way they structure their lives and the world around them are influenced by all the cultural and psychological assumptions.
 Critical reflection has been an effective means to raise people's awareness as to the relevance of these assumptions.
-Mezirow believes in transformational learning and perceives it as a means to personal development.
+Mezirow (2000) believes in transformational learning and perceives it as a means to personal development.